 Tamsui Ferry Terminal Introduction

-Tamsui, formerly known as Huwei, is the lifeline of Bali and refers to the fishing facilities at the end of the river.
-The Tamsui Ferry Terminal is located on the right bank of the Tamsui River estuary and is an important settlement in the history of development in northern Taiwan.
+Tamsui, formerly known as Huwei, is the lifeline of Bali, referring to the fishing facilities at the end of the river.
+The Tamsui Ferry Terminal is located on the right bank of the Tamsui River estuary, making it an important settlement in the history of development in Northern Taiwan.
 When the Portuguese occupied Taiwan, they praised Tamsui as the origin of Formosa.
-In the early days of Taiwan's recovery, there were ferry routes from Tamsui to Bali, as well as from Shilin to Luzhou and from Guandu to Shizitou.
-However, after the completion of the Guandu Bridge in October 1983, ferry services gradually declined, with only the Tamsui to Bali ferry continuing operations.
-In response to the launch of the inland Blue Highway, the Tamsui passenger ferry terminal was completed in July 2004, with a floating dock design facilitating the docking of sightseeing boats, greatly benefiting Tamsui's water transport industry.
-The best way to reach Bali is by taking the ferry, as the Blue Highway is a symbol of a healthy and water-friendly lifestyle, continuing a classic route from the Japanese colonial era to the present.
-In the evening, taking a stroll and resting near the Tamsui Ferry Terminal, one can witness the sunset casting a shimmering glow on the river, with the distant Guanyin Mountain resembling a giant landscape painting, dominating the entire view.
-Here, taking the ferry to Bali or Fisherman's Wharf is quite quick and convenient, and the ride offers a unique perspective of the Tamsui riverside and the distant Guandu Bridge.
+In the early post-war period, there were ferry routes from Tamsui to Bali, as well as from Shilin to Luzhou and from Guandu to Shizitou.
+However, after the Guandu Bridge opened in October 1983, ferry services gradually declined, with only the ferry from Tamsui to Bali continuing operations.
+In response to the launch of the Inner River Blue Highway, the Tamsui Passenger Ferry Terminal was completed in July 2004, with a floating dock design that facilitates the docking of sightseeing boats, greatly enhancing the tourism value of Tamsui's water transport.
+The best way to reach Bali is by taking the ferry; the Blue Highway itself is an indicator of a vibrant and water-friendly lifestyle, representing a classic route that has continued since the Japanese colonial era.
+In the evening, strolling and resting near the Tamsui Ferry Terminal, the setting sun casts a shimmering light on the river, creating a picturesque scene.
+The distant Guanyin Mountain resembles a giant landscape painting, occupying the entire view.
+Taking the ferry from here to Bali or Fisherman's Wharf is quite quick and convenient, providing a unique perspective of the Tamsui riverside and the distant Guandu Bridge.